paulnta/Polliwog/report/part2/README.md

 ```

-We took advantage of the angular-fullstack generator to organize our files the best possible way.
-The app folder is used for main views in our app while /components is used for resuable componenents (that can be used multiple times).
+We took advantage of the [angular-fullstack generator](https://github.com/angular-fullstack/generator-angular-fullstack) to find the best way to arrange our files.
+The */app* folder is used to store the main views in our app while */components* is used to store reusable componenents.

-As our app users may be speakers our simple users (audience).. we need to separate their user interface implementation.
-This is done with /audience directory and /speaker directoy.
-Others directory in files in /app are user interface as well but can be either used by a speaker or by audience.
+As our app users may be speakers our simple users (audience) we need to separate their user interface implementation into different folders.
+This is done by the */audience* and */speaker* directories.
+Other files or directories at the root of */app* are user interface as well but they can be either used by a speaker or by audience.

 Each controllers has his own file, each state has his own stylesheet (especially components) and ui-router states are defined in the *folder-name.js* file.
 Here an example for /app/speaker/polls folder: